TaylorReininger/jhu_software_concepts/module_3/README.md

 # TODO

 - Go fix the way the international/American/Canadian thing is handled
+- Change "program" table column to University AND Department
 - re-scrape, clean, and put all the data in the database once everything is working!!!